informidas/tableau-analysis/readme.md

 ![alt text](./images/customer-profile.jpg)

 ## Age Range - Profile
+A review of the data shows that Bike rentals are quite popular with different age ranges (both with younger and older demographics).
+Interestingly, the average duration (in mins) of rentals in minutes show that the 16+ teenagers spent the longest periods per rental. <br/> <br/>
 ![alt text](./images/bike-rentals-by-agerange.jpg)
-A review of the data shows that Bike rentals are quite popular with different age ranges (both with younger and older demographics).
-Interestingly, the average duration (in mins) of rentals in minutes show that the 16+ teenagers spent the longest periods per rental, while the 30-39 Age Range while being the most popular rental age group average only 9 minutes per rental.
+The 30-39 Age Range while being the most popular rental age group average only 9 minutes per rental.
 This would seem to suggest they are using the rental as a helathy and quick way to get to work from train stations / transportaion hubs.
 ![alt text](./images/bike-rentals-duration-by-agerange.jpg)